lsonnino/one-time-user-login/README.md

 2. A file `/root/temporary-users.txt` where each line contains the username of a temporary user that will be deleted when the `clear` command is launched
 3. A folder `/home/temporary` where all the home folders of all the temporary users will be located

-A new user group will also be created containing the temporary users: `temporary-user`.
+A new user group will also be created containing the temporary users: `temporaryuser`.

 All of those can be changed in the config file (except for the config file itself).